spacebarchat/spacebarchat/SECURITY.md

 ## Reporting a Vulnerability

-Report them to Fosscord team, in the [Fosscord Discord guild](https://discord.gg/ZrnGQP6p3d).
+Report them to Spacebar team, in the [Spacebar Discord guild](https://discord.gg/ZrnGQP6p3d).
 However, if you can fix it yourself, fix it yourself first and then propose a PR at the relevant repository.
 There is **no** fast track for getting security bugs fixed urgently.
 They are still prioritised like other bugs.

-Fosscord team